BaamStudios/XnaMixamoImporter/README.md

 ##Notes:
 - This project includes the [skinned model sample](http://xbox.create.msdn.com/en-US/education/catalog/sample/skinned_model).
 Some minor changes have been made, which are enclosed in C#-regions containing the word "BaamStudio".
+- The .anim files are just binary serialized [SkinningData](SkinningSample/SkinnedModel/SkinningData.cs).
+You could use other formats (e.g. json) if you like.
+There is some commented code prepared in [Animation](BaamStudios.AnimationController/Animation.cs) and [AnimationExtractorModelProcessor](BaamStudios.AnimationExtractorPipeline/AnimationExtractorModelProcessor.cs) to get you started on json format.
+- This project has been built around a character which was created with [Fuse](https://www.mixamo.com/fuse).
+Other character generators may not be supported.
+Please contact us if you would like to contribute your changes to support other model sources.

 ##TODO:
 - change xna skinned model example to use a sample mixamo animation